vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **What it measures**: Harmonic mean of precision and recall.
 Balances both metrics.

 **Why it matters**: Single number summarizing the precision/recall trade-off.
+Useful when you need one number and can't cherry-pick.

 **Good vs Bad**:
 - **Good**: 0.8+ (both precision and recall are strong)
 - **Okay**: 0.6-0.79 (decent balance)
 - **Bad**: <0.5 (struggling with both)

+**My take**: F1 is nice for leaderboards, but I prefer looking at precision and recall separately.
+Averaging can hide which one is broken.

 ---

 ### ROC AUC (Area Under the Receiver Operating Characteristic Curve)
-**What it measures**: How well the model separates the two classes across all possible thresholds.
+**What it measures**: How well my model separates the two classes across all possible thresholds.

 **Range**: 0 to 1
 - **1.0**: Perfect separation